MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 2. In the admin center, go to **Environments** > *[select an environment]* > **Settings** > **Features**.
 3. On the **Features** settings page, under **AI Builder**, enable or disable **AI Builder preview models**.

-Some important points related to enabling or disabling the feature:
+### Important points related to enabling or disabling the feature

-- If you set **AI Builder preview models** to **Off** (disabled), it won't delete existing models that users of this environment might have created.
+- If you set **AI Builder preview models** to **Off** (disabled), it won't delete existing models that users of this environment have created.
 However, AI Builder components will be disabled, and existing experiences that leverage existing AI builder components will fail and/or return errors.
-Admin and Owners will be able to delete AI models of this type.
+Admin and Owners can delete AI models of this type.

-- If you set **AI Builder preview models** back to **On** (enabled), the AI Builder components will become visible again and function as they did earlier.
+- If you set **AI Builder preview models** back to **On** (enabled), the AI Builder components will become visible again and function as they did before the feature was disabled, assuming nothing else is changed.

 For more information about enabling/disabling features in the Power Platform Admin center, see [Manage feature settings](https://docs.microsoft.com/power-platform/admin/settings-features).